hwborchers/ctv-optimization/README.md

     [rBayesianOptimization](https://cran.r-project.org/web/packages/rBayesianOptimization/index.html) is an implementation of
     Bayesian global optimization with Gaussian Processes, for parameter tuning and optimization of hyperparameters.
--   The Sequential Parameter Optimization Toolbox [SPOT](https://cran.r-project.org/web/packages/SPOT/index.html) provides a set of tools for model-based optimization and tuning of algorithms.
-It includes surrogate models and the design of experiment approaches.
 -   The [desirability](https://cran.r-project.org/web/packages/desirability/index.html) package contains S3 classes
     for multivariate optimization using the desirability function approach of Harrington (1965).